DhyanMPatel/Js-Vnnovate/Mysql/intro.md

     ALTER TABLE order_archived_changed
     DROP COLUMN test_changed;

+    TRUNCATE TABLE order_archived_changed;
   ```

 ## Subquery

 - A Subquery or Inner query or a Nested Query is a query within another SQL query.
-- Subquery is used when we want dynamic Ansers based on current changes of table.
+- Subquery is used when we want dynamic Answers based on current changes of table.

 - It involves 2 select statements
 - There are 3 way to use Subquery